Fractured Magic: Chapter Twenty-Four

 “Who did you say your sister was talking to?” he asked.

-“A new friend of mine — he just split with his partner, so he’s been staying with me as he gets re-settled.
+“A new friend of mine.
+He just split with his partner, so he’s been staying with me as he gets resettled.
 I put his name forward when the guard position opened because—”

 “His name, Mr. Ranulf.”